 What color or colors should you expose yourself to, or decorate and design your bedroom with that will help you to get a good night’s sleep?
+This article looks into some of the studies regarding color and sleep.

 Based on studies and research one color that seems to help with sleep more than most is the color blue.
 Blue is known to help with lowering heart rate and blood pressure and generally helps with relaxation.
 The relaxing and calming influences of blue is likely to be in part because of blue’s associations with the ocean and sky, which partly implies safety at an unconscious level.